-It is not only poor business practice when a vendor overpromises results, it is against regulations.
+It is not only poor business practice when a seller overpromises results, it is against regulations.
 Instances of overpromising can result in chargebacks and fraudulent transactions.

 - Recurring Billing Transparency

-Vendors must be transparent about recurring billing.
-If the subscription information is not made clear or is hard to find, it is likely that the vendor will experience a high fraud rate.
+sellers must be transparent about recurring billing.
+If the subscription information is not made clear or is hard to find, it is likely that the seller will experience a high fraud rate.

 - Confusing Upsell Flows

-It is a compliance violation if a vendor’s upsell flow links are confusing, and the decline option is not readily available.
+It is a compliance violation if a seller's upsell flow links are confusing, and the decline option is not readily available.

-What happens when a vendor’s fraud rate increases beyond 1.0%?
+What happens when a seller's fraud rate increases beyond 1.0%?